-Do you feel that you are feeling stuck?
-Do you find you need help with your thought or behaviors?
-Do you find that you are hard on yourself?
-We are our biggest critics.
+Do you feel stuck?
+Are you needing help with your thoughts or behaviors?
+Are you overly hard on yourself?
+We are our own biggest critics.
 Are you feeling depressed or anxious?
-Towler Counseling, we have several therapists that use cognitive behavioral therapy, or CBT, to help clients process and understand their thoughts and behavior patterns.
-CBT or DBT are scientifically proven techniques to help with depression, anxiety, and axis II d/o.
-CBT or DBT can be a therapy you might want to try.
-Through CBT and DBT, you will learn to provide yourself with grace and a better understanding.
+At Towler Counseling, we have several therapists that use cognitive behavioral therapy, or CBT, to help clients process and understand their thoughts and behavior patterns.
+CBT and DBT are scientifically proven techniques to help with depression, anxiety, and mood/personality disorders.
+Through CBT and DBT, you will learn to provide yourself with grace and gain a better understanding of yourself.

 What is CBT?
 CBT is a psychotherapeutic treatment used to help people learn to identify and reframe negative or disturbing thoughts.
 By